emwhy/assertflow/README.md

 ## Finally...

-If you are working on UI test automation project, please also take a look at [Selentic Framework](https://github.com/emwhy/selentic-framework).
+If you are working on UI test automation projects, please also take a look at [Selentic Framework](https://github.com/emwhy/selentic-framework).